How is melanoma skin cancer found?

 Some melanomas don’t fit the rules above.
 Other warning signs are:

 - A sore that does not heal

-- Spread of color from the border of a spot to the skin around it
+- Spread of color from the border of a spot into the skin around it

 - Redness or a new swelling beyond the border

 - Change in the surface of a mole – scaliness, oozing, bleeding, or a new bump or nodule